 Unless you've registered your vehicle as off the road (Statutory Off Road Notification/SORN) or it's in the process of being transferred to a new keeper by DVLA, it must be insured.

 - The offence of being the 'keeper of an uninsured vehicle' was introduced in the Road Safety Act (2006)

 - Continuous Insurance Enforcement came into force in 2011.

 - There are still around a million uninsured drivers on our roads costing you and every other honest driver an average £30 a year on your insurance.

-Uninsured drivers cost you and every other honest motorist an average of £30 on your annual insurance premium to fund payments to victims of uninsured drivers made by the Motor Insurance Bureau (MIB).
+- That £30 goes to fund payments to victims of uninsured drivers made by the Motor Insurance Bureau (MIB).

-The Motor Insurance Bureau (MIB) makes regular comparisons between the Driver and Vehicle records held by the DVLA and the records held on the Motor Insurance Database (MID).
+The Motor Insurance Bureau (MIB) regularly compares the driver and vehicle records held by the DVLA and the records held on the Motor Insurance Database (MID).

-If you ignore the letter and take no further action then you face the prospect of:
+If you ignore the letter and take no further action then you can expect:

 Some vehicles are exempt from continuous insurance enforcement:

 - A vehicle that was exempted from SORN (untaxed before 31 January 1998 and no tax or SORN activity since)